If you find any professional acting in a manner that is contrary to the information above, please report your concerns to a trusted vet.

 - Standard Registry: for cats, rabbits, birds, tortoises, ferrets and any other pet that is not a dog

 Fido charges a small fee for registration and certification.
 If your dog is being microchipped and registered through your vet, the Fido registration fee is included in your vet's overall fee.
 If your dog's microchip is not already on the Certified Registry, you must attend your vet to process the registration.
-If your dog was registered on the old registry prior to the 2015 Regulations, your registration can be upgraded to Certified for a discounted fee (to cover P&P).

 There is no fee for relinquishing dog ownership to a new owner.
-The new dog owner will incur an all-in fee of €15.
+The new dog owner will incur an all-in change-of-ownership fee of €15.

-Cats: The fee for self-registration of cats, rabbits etc. on the Standard Registry is €15 payable online via credit/debit card, or a registration voucher code supplied by your vet.
+Cats etc.: The fee for self-registration of cats, rabbits etc. on the Standard Registry is €15 payable online via credit/debit card, or a registration voucher code supplied by your vet.
 Participating vets can also register pets to the Standard Registry using their dedicated Fido Portal.
 The initial Standard Registry fee is a one-off, and there are no further fees for the lifetime of the pet, even if the pet gets a new owner.

 Now that you know what we do, pick the next item below depending on your needs.